Although Thai is the official language of the country, most Southern Thai speak their tonal language, Dambro, at home.

-Centuries ago, the Southern Tai lived in China.
+Centuries ago, the Southern Thai lived in China.
 However, relentless pressure by the Chinese gradually forced them to move southward.
-They conquered many peoples and cultures as they sought a new homeland.
+They conquered many peoples as they sought a new homeland.

 By the tenth century, they were in southern Thailand in substantial numbers, mixing with the Mon-Khmer and Negritos of the land.
 A bloodless revolution in 1932, led by Westernized intellectuals, instituted a democratic constitutional monarchy.
 Since then, Thailand has had many governmental changes and military upheavals.

 The Southern Thai live in about fourteen different provinces in southern Thailand.
 They usually live on the beaches and in the marshy swamplands, which gradually reach the foothills of jungle-covered mountains and into lush valleys.
 They are very prevalent in southern Thailand, but their homeland is on the Malay Peninsula.
 Thailand shares this region with Malaysia, and some Southern Thai are on the Malaysian side of the border.

 The Southern Thai are extremely polite and hospitable.
 They bring their children up to respect those of higher rank.
 They respect age in Southern Thai society.
 Type of occupation, wealth, and place and type of residence follow age in terms of respect and rank.
 Rural farmers rank below artisans, merchants, and city government officials, and clergy are a separate group.
 The wealthier Southern Thai live in sturdy, wood-paneled homes that are raised off the ground and have planked floors and tile roofs.
 Those with less income typically live in bamboo framed houses with thatched roofs and dirt floors.